seanox/aspect-js/manual/en/mvc.md

 model.
 Projection is an important term because the way in which a model is presented is not restricted.
-In the context of aspect-js, terms face and factes are used for the visual representation/projection, which will be explained later.
+In the context of Seanox aspect-js, terms face and factes are used for the visual representation/projection, which will be explained later.
-In aspect-js the views are represented by the markup.
+In Seanox aspect-js the views are represented by the markup.

 ## Contents Overview